How To Safely Identify Psilocybin Mushrooms

 Before we go into more details, what exactly are psilocybin mushrooms?
 Psilocybin mushrooms are the most popular “magic mushrooms”, which means that they are mushrooms with psychoactive properties.
 They are considered sacred medicine among indigenous tribes, having been used extensively in the past in religious and spiritual ceremonies, especially in Central and South America.

-Although currently they are classified as a Schedule 1 drugs in the United States (and many other countries, except the Czech Republic), recent John Hopkins research seems very promising.
+Although currently they are classified as a Schedule 1 drugs in the United States (and many other countries), recent John Hopkins research seems very promising.
 Some studies have shown that consuming psilocybin mushrooms can have a beneficial effect for individuals suffering from various psychiatric disorders, from anxiety to OCD and depression.

 Another study from Johns Hopkins University showed that most of the participants rated this as one of the most significant spiritual experiences of their lives.
 It also proved that ingesting psilocybin mushrooms creates long-lasting positive personality changes in the users.